Privileged Docker Container Creation

 Query

-host.os.type:linux and event.category:process and event.type:start and event.action:exec and process.name:docker and
+host.os.type:linux and event.category:process and event.type:start and event.action:(exec or exec_event or start) and process.name:docker and process.args:(run and --privileged)

 Install detection rules in Elastic Security